Why Become a Provider?

 - Public health programs are where families turn for health care when faced with unemployment or loss of employer-based health coverage.

-- Enrolling in Medicaid allows you to keep serving your existing patients during changing times.
+- Enrolling in Health First Colorado allows you to keep serving your existing patients during changing times.

-- Serving both commercial insurance and Medicaid means you can serve your families who have mixed health insurance coverage (e.g. children on Medicaid and parents on private coverage).
+- Serving both commercial insurance and Health First Colorado means you can serve your families who have mixed health insurance coverage (e.g. children on Health First Colorado and parents on private coverage).

 We Pay Fast

-- In 2015 Colorado Medicaid paid an average of seven million claims per month with an average payment time of nine calendar days - faster than most private payers!
+- In 2015 Health First Colorado (Colorado's Medicaid Program) paid an average of seven million claims per month with an average payment time of nine calendar days - faster than most private payers!

 - Claims are paid weekly and deposited directly into your business account.

 - As a Health First Colorado provider you have full control of the number of Health First Colorado patients you see.

 - You can choose whether or not your practice is published in our online Provider Directory.